 Water doesn't cause weight loss.
 However, staying hydrated will help you to snack less, as thirst can sometimes be mistaken for hunger meaning water can act as a natural appetite suppressant.

 Always be cautious of foods labelled 'low or reduced fat'.
 For food to legally use the 'low fat' label, it needs to contain no more than a specific amount of fat.
-This doesn't automatically make it the healthy choice, as many low-fat foods contain high amounts of sugar or salt.
+This doesn't automatically make it a healthy choice, as many low-fat foods contain high amounts of sugar or salt.

 Skipping meals is a bad idea.
 To successfully lose weight you need to reduce your calorie intake and increase the number of calories you burn through exercise.
 Skipping meals altogether will likely result in tiredness and it could mean your body is missing out on essential nutrients.
 It will also make you more likely to snack on high-fat/sugary foods.

 When you start trying to lose weight, it's tempting to want results as quickly as possible.
-So many diets promise you quick results — fasting diets, the ketogenic diet, 3-day diets, cabbage soup diets, and high protein diets being just some of the extreme examples.
+So many diets promise you quick results — fasting diets, the ketogenic diet, 3-day diets, cabbage soup diets, and high protein diets are just some of the extreme examples.
 However, are these really the best diets for sustainable weight loss?

 The quickest way to lose weight isn't necessarily the safest or healthiest.
 Fad diets and drastic exercise regimes are unlikely to produce long-term results.
 If you are looking to lose and maintain a healthy weight, then sustainable lifestyle choices are your key to success.
 Here are some great tips on how to diet safely.